Rima: Comic books

 Rima starred in a seven-issue comic book series, DC Comics' Rima the Jungle Girl (May 1974 – May 1975), adapted by DC writer-editor Robert Kanigher with artwork by penciler-inker Nestor Redondo and covers by Joe Kubert.
 A variation of the character debuted in a six-issue DC Comics limited series First Wave (May 2010-March 2011), written by Eisner Award–winning writer Brian Azzarello.
 Rima is here portrayed as a South American native with piercings and tattoos; she does not speak, but instead communicates in bird-like whistles.
 Although the DC character is a fully grown and powerful woman with ash-blonde hair, the novel's Rima was 17, small (4′ 6″), demure, and dark-haired.
 Natives avoided her forest, calling her "the Daughter of the Didi" (an evil spirit).
 Rima's only defense was a reputation for magic earned through the display of strange talents such as talking to birds, befriending animals, and plucking poison darts from the air.
 Although in the original book Rima was burned alive by Indian savages, in the comics she escaped the fire to have further adventures.

 Comic book titles

 These comic book titles feature the Rima character:

 Classics Illustrated #90: Green Mansions

 Classics Illustrated published a short adaptation from the novel, with direct quotes.
-In this adaptation Rima is blond.
+In this adaptation Rima is blonde.
 It was published by Gilberton Company in December 1951, adapted by George Lipscomb, with cover and interior art by Alex Blum.